What is a pension?

 Can I get a pension forecast?

-- you are a woman who is divorcing or is divorced
+- you're a woman who is divorcing or is divorced

-- you have left the Island or you will be leaving the Island
+- you've left the Island or you will be leaving the Island

-Please note: a pension forecast can be particularly useful if you are thinking of taking your pension early or retiring and opting out of the Social Security system at 60.
+A pension forecast can be particularly useful if you're thinking of taking your pension early or retiring and opting out of the Social Security system at 60.